 The Recorder's Office is located in the Polk County Administrative Building, 111 Court Ave, Suite 250 (2nd & Court Ave).
 If you need driving directions please click here.

 What forms of payment do you accept?

 We accept credit (Visa, MasterCard, Discover), cash, check (make checks payable to the Polk County Recorder) or money order.
-There is an ATM located on the first floor of the Polk County Administrative Building if needed.

 What are your hours of business?